dxc-technology/csc-agility-terraform-provider-plug-in/README.md

 In the above example, an **"agility_compute"** terraform resource with the name of **'myserver'** will be created in the **"agility" provider**.
 Which means that a topology called myserver with be created in Agility.

+*Changing the name parameter of the agility_compute resource will make the plugin change the name of the VM and Topology in Agility, without affecting the VM* **This is Manditory**

+*Changing the active parameter of the agility_compute resource will make the plugin either stop or Start the VM. 'true' means start, 'false' means stop* **This is Manditory**

 **The compute resource will not be created until the "agility_blueprint" resource is created.
 For this Plugin 'created' means found in Agility.**

+&nbsp;&nbsp;&nbsp;The `name = "Demo Server"` tells the plugin to search agility for a blueprint in the project called 'Demo Server'. **This is Manditory**

 &nbsp;&nbsp;&nbsp;The `name = "Demo Server"` tells the plugin to search agility for a blueprint in the project called 'Demo Server'. **This is Manditory**